 Here at Meee we have a few firm favourites that we regularly advise but with the ever-growing genre popping out a plethora of self-help books every month we thought we would have a look at finding some new suggestions.

 Here are our suggestions for the rest of 2018:

 - You Are a Badass: How to Stop Doubting Your Greatness and Start Living an Awesome Life by Jen Sincero

-You can sign up to recieve updates for our new book, Meee In a Minute from our book website or follow us on Facebook, Twitter or Instagram for more information!
-Don't forget you can also ontact us at Info@meee.global for any queries.
+You can now get your hands on our amazon #1 best seller, Meee In A Minute here! or follow us on Facebook, Twitter or Instagram for more information!
+Don't forget you can also contact us at Info@meee.global for any queries.